wesnoth/wesnoth/projectfiles/Xcode/README.md

  * Unmount R/W image and convert it to final ro image using `hdiutil convert /PATH/TO/RW_IMAGE.dmg -format UDBZ -o /PATH/TO/NEW/IMAGE.dmg` command.
  * Rename disk image to match new release version.
 Example: `Wesnoth_1.15.2.dmg`
  * Sign newly created ro image using `codesign -s "Developer ID Application: Wesnoth, Inc (N5CYW96P9T)" /PATH/TO/NEW/IMAGE.dmg`.
 (You must have Wesnoth's signing certificate.)
- * Verify that you signed `.dmg` propertly using `spctl -a -t open --context context:primary-signature -v /PATH/TO/NEW/IMAGE.dmg`.
+ * Verify that you signed `.dmg` properly using `spctl -a -t open --context context:primary-signature -v /PATH/TO/NEW/IMAGE.dmg`.
  * Now you have to notarize the whole `.dmg` image.
 You must have app specific password for your AppleID prepared.
  * Execute the `xcrun altool --notarize-app -f /PATH/TO/NEW/IMAGE.dmg --primary-bundle-id org.wesnoth.Wesnoth -u YOUR_APPLE_ID_EMAIL -p YOUR_APPLE_ID_APP_SPECIFIC_PASSWORD --asc-provider N5CYW96P9T` and wait.
-After sucessful execution it should give you RequestUUID.
+After successful execution it should give you RequestUUID.
  * You can check notarization status using `xcrun altool --notarization-info REQUEST_UUID -u YOUR_APPLE_ID_EMAIL -p YOUR_APPLE_ID_APP_SPECIFIC_PASSWORD` command.
-Wait until it get `Package Approved` status message.
+Wait until it returns the `Package Approved` status message.
  * Create SHA-256 checksum using `shasum -a 256 /PATH/TO/NEW/IMAGE.dmg > Wesnoth_x.x.x.dmg.sha256` command.
  * Done!
-You can release it to the SourceForge now.
+You can release it to SourceForge now.

 ### Packaging - Mac AppStore
  * First you have to enable app sandbox for `wesnothd`.